 About André Van Straaten

-If you chat to my mom she will eagerly tell stories of how I, as a toddler, used to always get into the cutlery draw and pull out the knives.
+If my mom were still alive she woud eagerly tell stories of how I, as a toddler, used to always get into the cutlery draw and pull out the knives.
 Blades seem to have held a fascination for me from almost before I could walk.
 I remember buying my first bowie knife when I was about 12.
 I saved all my pocket money and, while on our annual coastal holiday, visited a small local pawn shop and bought what I thought was the most beautiful knife in the world.
 I still have that knife.
 Well, what is left of it anyway.
 It no longer has a handle and the guard is missing, its chipped and scratched from being battered in ways that would make any knifemaker shudder.
 It’s really a piece of junk but I never could bring myself to throw it away.

 When I turned 15 I tried my hand at making blades.
 Nothing too complicated, I wanted to make the stiletto dagger I saw on the cover of a fantasy novel.
 I found a piece of steel in the garage and sawed and filed it to shape.
 I created a guard, handle and even a wooden sheath for it.
 Of course the blade was mild steel so it would never hold an edge but that didn’t bother me.
 Having found a taste for blade construction my next projects were a little more ambitious.
 At a nearby building site I found two discarded sheets of mild steel and I decided to make some fantasy axes.
 It took me weeks of hack sawing and filing to get them to shape, but the effort was well worth it.
 One of those axes was lost or stolen some years back, but I still have that first dagger and a large double bladed battle axe.